RIKTIGATOMTEN/Discord-Shop-bot/README.md

 # How to run

-Open the folder in [Download Visual studio](https://code.visualstudio.com/download) and run this in the terminal. "node index.js"
+Open the folder in [Visual studio](https://code.visualstudio.com/download) and run this in the terminal. "node index.js"

 ## Configuring the Bot